peter-mouland/web-caddy/README.md

 ## Creating a New Component

 1. Create a repository on github
-2. Run `component new` and follow on-screen instructions
+2. Run `component new *component-name*` and follow on-screen instructions
 3. Run `component serve` in your component's directory.
 4. Run `component test` to test your code!
+5. Run `component release` to release your code!

 ### Generated Directory Structure